Super Topological Recursion and Gaiotto Vectors For Superconformal Blocks: Applications to Superconformal Blocks

 \subsection{With Matters}

 It is discussed in \cite{G} that the Gaiotto vector $\ket{\Delta,\Lambda,m}$ corresponding to $SU(2)$ gauge theory with a single hypermultiplet of mass $m$ is given by

-Nothe that $\ket{\Delta,\Lambda,m}$ is not a Whittaker vector due to \eqref{L2v}.
 It can be easily shown that there exists a description in terms of Airy structures.
 This is because $L_1,L_2$ do not appear on the right hand sides of commutation relations for the subalgebra $\{L_1,L_2,L_3,...\}$ so that one can freely add/subtract constant terms by hand without changing their commutation relations as we did in \eqref{Hi}.

-In supersymmetric cases, \cite{Ito} conjectures the condition for the Gaiotto vectors $\ket{\Delta,\Lambda,m}_{\pm}^{(s)}$ in the Ramond sector such that the norm corresponds to the Nekrasov partition function of $U(2)$ gauge theory on $\mathbb{C}^2/\mathbb{Z}_2$ with a single hypermultiplet of mass $m$ as follows\footnote{To the authors' best knowledge, an analogous vector in the Neveu-Schwarz sector is not discussed in literature.}:
+In supersymmetric cases, \cite{Ito} conjectures the condition for the Gaiotto vectors $\ket{\Delta,\Lambda,m}_{\pm}^{(s)}$ in the Ramond sector whose norm corresponds to the Nekrasov partition function of $U(2)$ gauge theory on $\mathbb{C}^2/\mathbb{Z}_2$ with a single hypermultiplet of mass $m$ as follows\footnote{To the authors' best knowledge, an analogous vector in the Neveu-Schwarz sector is not discussed in literature.}:

 where $s\in\{1,2\}$ is an additional labelling of the Gaiotto vectors and

 Note that \eqref{L2Rm} is a consequence of \eqref{G1Rm}.

 Interestingly, however, it is not easy to figure out how to describe these Gaiotto vectors in terms of super Airy structures.
 This is because $G_1\ket{\Delta,\Lambda,m}_{\pm}^{(s)}\neq0$ and the relation between $\ket{\Delta,\Lambda,m}_{+}^{(s)}$ and $\ket{\Delta,\Lambda,m}_{-}^{(s)}$ is nontrivial and not known.
 In order to apply the framework of super Airy structures, a necessary condition is to find a fermionic operator $\hat G_1$ with the following property: